Study dentistry

 An important question: What salary can you expect?

-A dentist's earnings depend heavily on the speciality in which they work.
-In this respect, it is not possible to provide generalised information here.
+The earnings of a dentist depend heavily on the speciality in which they work.
+It is therefore not possible to provide generalised information here.
 In general, you can assume that the salary of dentists employed in a practice or dental clinic is around 3,500 to 4,500 euros per month.
 Professions that require additional knowledge and qualifications, such as orthodontics, offer a higher salary.

 Self-employed dentists who treat their patients in their own practice have significantly higher earnings compared to employed dentists.
 This is on average between 8,000 and 10,000 euros per month, but can vary greatly depending on the type of practice and specialisation.
 You also need to bear in mind that self-employment involves considerable costs that need to be factored in.